 Water comes into the clam through the incurrent siphon and leaves through the excurrent siphon.
 The clam remains buried in sediment and sticks the siphons up into the water above so that it can suck in and spit out water.
 The water that the clam sucks in through the incurrent siphon contains oxygen and food.Clam Dissection

 To care for Asian gold clams you need ideal water parameters and proper water flow.
 You must also choose the right tank size, tank mates, and food.

+Golden Clams need at least a 20-gallon tank to thrive.
 The larger the aquarium, the better for the fish, shrimp, clams inside.
-10-gallon tanks are too small to keep clams.
-For best results, aim for at least 20-gallons.
 Be sure to keep enough fine substrate at the bottom so that the clam can bury itself.

 If possible, keep Asian gold clams in tanks with live plants.
 Plants can provide food for clams as they shed their leaves in the water.
 But, clams can uproot plants when moving about or burrowing.
 So, prepare to replant uprooted plants.

 Keep Asian gold clams in a nitrogen-cycled aquarium that already has an established ecosystem.
 Water conditions should be:

 - Water Temperature: 70 – 85 degrees Fahrenheit

 - Lighting: Simple tank lighting